Quas1Dev/Full-Stack-API-Consumer/README.md

 For the backend, I set a NodeJS server built with the Express package.
 This server is used to communicate to a MongoDB database, which is a task accomplished using the mongoose package.

-The front-end is deployed in Netlify, and the backend is on fly.
+The front-end is deployed in Netlify, and the backend is on Azure.

+Acesse a aplicação